-Avaak pitches super simple setup as the Vue requires no cables for power nor communication (wireless and battery operated).
+Avaak [link no longer available] pitches super simple setup as the Vue requires no cables for power nor communication (wireless and battery operated).
 The downside is that Vue records neither continuously nor based on motion.
 Plus the battery lasts a year only if the camera is viewed for 10 minutes per day.

 Below is Avaak's pitch for the Vue: